 If your car needs a replacement part, it’s up to you to make sure you’re purchasing a quality part.

 - Only purchase from trusted sellers with good reputations.
-Sellers outside of the US may not adhere to the same level of consumer regulations.
+Sellers outside of Canada may not adhere to the same level of consumer regulations.

 - Ask your repair shop for an itemized invoice including parts numbers.
 Most garages are willing to do this, and it allows you to check where each part comes from.

 - Get estimates on both kinds of parts.
-Compare the price difference between using OEM parts and after-market parts to determine if the difference in price is worth it to you.
+Compare the price difference between using OEM parts and after-market parts to determine if the difference in price is worth it for you.

 - If you add performance-modifying parts, tell your insurer.
 Failing to do so can void your policy in the event of a claim.
 Some alterations are only covered under specialized policies, including:

 - Custom paintwork